oracle-quickstart/oci-check-point/cis-landing-zone/README.md

 ## Check Point Subnets/Interfaces Mapping

-Since you are using **CIS landing zone** to create your environment, you will see different subnet name but to clear any confusion you can follow table which reflect subnet names as per VM Series Firewall standards:
+Since you are using **CIS landing zone** to create your environment, you will see different subnet name but to clear any confusion you can follow table which reflect subnet names as per CloudGuard Firewall standards:

     | Recommended  | Used Name                                |
     |--------------|------------------------------------------|